matoni109/matoni_portfolio/src/_posts/2022-04-19-factory-method-pattern-in-ruby.md

 ### but for a factory the kingdom was lost

-now to dive into what a ***factory pattern*** can do for your codebase, the `<label>` describe it as being able to "create" Classes or Objects in a scalable or dynamic sense, while allowing your code to be flexible, malleable, and ductile to futures changes or added features.
+Now to dive into what a ***factory pattern*** can do for your codebase, the `<label>` describes it as being able to "create" Classes or Objects in a scalable & dynamic way.
+All the while allowing your code to be flexible, malleable, and ductile to futures changes or added features.
 So at a high level fly by, code written with a factory pattern in mind will be able to instantiate objects of the Classes of the problem domain it traverses.

   <div style="text-align: center; padding-top: 1rem; display: flex; flex-wrap: wrap; justify-content: space-around; align-items: center ">
     <div style="display: flex; flex-direction: column;">